NeuroJSON/pyiso2mesh/README.md

 ### Build Dependencies

-* **Operating System**: `pyiso2mesh` can be built on most operating systems, including Windows, Linux, and macOS.
-  The module is written in pure Python and is portable across platforms.
+* **Operating System**: The module is written in pure Python and is portable across platforms, including Windows, Linux, and macOS.

 ### Build Steps